darneta/vagrant-dev-php/README.md

 # vagrant-dev-php
-Vagrant box for PHP software development
+Vagrant box for PHP software development.

+This box is only environment with various software required to run and debug php application.

+PHP application itself is not part of this box and is mounted via vagrant shared folders (NFS).

 ## What's inside